 Some of our topic of discussions: Proper tools to take on a job.
 Electrical Safety Authority.
 What to do in case of.
 Client feedback and upcoming training.

-Safety First – Important certification by Industry or Product
+Safety First – Important workplace safety certification by Industry or Product

 Certified technicians are important because it takes the liability off of you if anything ever happens.
 Your insurance provider would be able to see that you got the right people repairing or installing equipment.
 Our technicians perform tasks, often involving an electrical operator hook up which a certified electrician is needed.